-Chapman and Cutler LLP has expressed no opinion with respect to taxation under any other provisions of the California law.
-This disclosure does not address the taxation of persons other than full time residents of California and relates only to California Unitholders subject to the California Personal Income Tax.
-Chapman and Cutler LLP has expressed no opinion with respect to the taxation of California Unitholders subject to the California Corporation Tax Law and such California Unitholders are advised to consult their own tax advisers.
-Please note, however, that dividends from the RIC Shares attributed to a California Unitholder that is subject to the California Corporation Tax Law may be includible in its gross income for purposes of determining its California franchise tax and its California income tax.
-Neither the Sponsor nor its counsel has independently examined any of the RIC Shares to be deposited and held in the California Municipal Trust or any assets to be held by the RICs or any documents or any opinions of counsel with respect thereto.
-Ownership of the units may result in other California tax consequences to certain taxpayers and prospective investors should consult their tax advisers as to the applicability of any such collateral consequences.
+Chapman and Cutler LLP has expressed no opinion with respect to taxation under any other provision of New York law.
+Sections (ii), (iii) and (iv) of this section do not address the taxation of persons other than full-time residents of the State of New York and New York City and relates only to the unitholders of the New York Trust subject to the State Personal Income Tax and the City Personal Income Tax.
+Unitholders of the New York Trust should be aware that, generally, interest on indebtedness incurred or continued to purchase or carry units is not deductible for purposes of the State Personal Income Tax and the City Personal Income Tax.

+Chapman and Cutler LLP has expressed no opinion with respect to the taxation of unitholders of the New York Trust subject to the State Corporate Tax, the City Corporate Tax or the unincorporated business tax imposed by New York City and such unitholders are advised to consult their own tax advisors.
+Please note, however, that dividends from the RIC Shares attributed to a New York unitholder that is subject to the State Corporate Tax or the City Corporate Tax may be subject to such taxes.
+Neither the Sponsor nor counsel to the New York Trust has independently examined the RIC Shares or any assets to be held by the RICs, or any documents or opinions of counsel with respect thereto.
+Ownership of units in the New York Trust may result in other New York State and New York City tax consequences to certain taxpayers, and prospective investors should consult their tax advisors.